-Federal Transit Law, as amended by SAFETEA-LU, requires that projects funded from the Section 5310, 5316, and 5317 programs be derived from a locally developed, coordinated public transit-human service transportation plan (coordinated plan).
+Federal Transit Law, as amended by SAFETEA-LU, requires that projects funded with Section 5310, 5316, or 5317 funds be derived from a locally developed, public coordinated transit-human service transportation plan (coordinated plan).
 A coordinated plan should maximize the programs' collective coverage by minimizing duplication of services.
-Further, a coordinated plan should be developed through a process that includes representatives of public, private and non-profit transportation and human services providers, and participation by the public.
-In particular, it is important for the designated recipient of these funds to provide evidence of outreach for participation to local entities in the planning process.
+Further, a coordinated plan should be developed through a process that includes representatives of public, private, and non-profit transportation and human services providers, and participation by the public.
+In particular, it is important for the designated recipient of these funds to provide evidence of outreach to local entities for participation in the planning process.

 The grantee shall publicly advertise the availability of funds and selection criteria in formats and forums appropriate to the potential subrecipients.
+Potential mechanisms include websites and newspaper notices.